-- The Board of Directors of Ferrovial, at the proposal of the Appointments and Remuneration Committee, has appointed Oscar Fanjul as an independent director, replacing Jaime Carvajal.
-Oscar Fanjul, who holds a PhD in Economics and is a professor (currently on leave) of Economic Theory, was the founding chairman and CEO of Repsol.
+- The Board of Directors of Ferrovial, at the proposal of the Appointments and Remuneration Committee, has appointed Oscar Fanjul as an independent director, replacing Jaime Carvajal, who resigned in order to pave the way for a renewal of the Board, of which he has been a member for 16 years.